DraganTopic/mountain-travel/README.md

 ___________________________________________________

-This is a simple CSS project with some basic CSS Animations and Flexbox added.
+This is a simple CSS project with some basic CSS Animations and Flexbox used.